philsbln/draft-tiesel-taps-socketintents-bsdsockets/draft-tiesel-taps-socketintents-bsdsockets.md

 Acknowledgments
 ===============

-Thanks to Tobias Kaiser <mail@tb-kaiser.de> for drafting and implementing the API variant described in {{getaddrinfoapi}}
+The API variant described in {{getaddrinfoapi}} was originally drafted and implemented by Tobias Kaiser <mail@tb-kaiser.de> as part of his BA thesis.

-as part of his BA thesis.
+This work has been supported by Leibniz Prize project funds of DFG - German Research Foundation: Gottfried Wilhelm Leibniz-Preis 2011 (FKZ FE 570/4-1).

 --- back